Model Part 1 - ExceptionsJ8 Home « Model Part 1 - Exceptions

 Objects & Classes - Static Members

-OO Concepts - Inheritance Concepts - Using the super keyword
+OO Concepts - Inheritance Concepts - Using the super

 Exceptions - Declaring Exceptions